 It can be used at any stage of the dispute process but is most beneficial when explored at any early stage, once the parties know the nature and extent of the dispute but before the costs start to build up.

 Everyone present at the mediation will sign a confidentiality agreement.
 This includes both parties, the mediator and anyone who attends with you to give you support.
-The confidentiality agreement ensures the process is treated as a without-prejudice negotiation which cannot be referred to in subsequent legal proceedings.
-The mediator cannot be called afterwards to give evidence about what took place.

 Most mediations are completed within one day.
 In a multi-party dispute, the mediation may take two or more days.
 In certain cases, Oliver may meet with each of the parties in advance of the mediation.
 Where he is helping a family through a period of change, Oliver may help them them over a number of months.